u-root/mkuimage/README.md

 ## Cross Compilation (targeting different architectures and OSes)

+Just like standard Go tooling, cross compilation is easy and supported.

 To cross compile for an ARM, on Linux:

 ```shell
 GOARCH=arm mkuimage ./u-root/cmds/core/*
 ```

-If you are on OSX, and wish to build for Linux on AMD64:
+If you are on OS X, and wish to build for Linux on AMD64:

 ```shell
 GOOS=linux GOARCH=amd64 ./u-root/cmds/core/*